 ITV, Lorraine, March for your Mind

-We spoke with Lisa Faulkner as part of ITV Lorraine’s March for your Mind campaign, about the benefit of hiking for our emotional health.
+We spoke with Lisa Faulkner in one of Croydon’s beautiful valleys to talk about the benefit of hiking for our emotional health, as part of ITV Lorraine’s March for your Mind campaign.
 Watch the full item here: https://bit.ly/399fIk8

 In this short film, on location at Crystal Palace Park Farm, Beth Collier helps make the case for nature and city farms in supporting our emotional health.